 Scoliosis is commonly seen in early childhood and extends into early to late teenage years.
-This is sometimes picked up early with screening tests or simply observing a child’s posture.
-It is also commonly not picked up and can progress without intervention and then only diagnosed in adult years.
+This is sometimes picked up early with screening tests or by simply observing a child’s posture.
+It is also commonly not picked up and can progress without intervention and then only diagnosed in the adult years.

-Chiropractic adjustments first and foremost improves the function of nerves and joints of the spine.
-The effects of a chiropractic adjustment can be seen not only in muscles but also in the nerve function.
-Improving the connection between the brain and the muscles and joints in the area, sees a restoration of normal function.
+Chiropractic adjustments primarily improve the function of nerves and joints of the spine.
+The effects can be seen not only in muscles, but also in the nerve function.
+Improving the connection between the brain, muscles and joints in the area sees a restoration of normal function.
 Case studies have shown that just improvement of the nerves of the spine alone has shown to reduce progression and severity of scoliosis.

-Another case study looking at a 14yo girl with a scoliosis that was rapidly worsening at a rate of 1° per month.
+Another case study looked at a 14 year old girl with a scoliosis that was rapidly worsening at a rate of 1° per month.
 The advice was for surgical intervention.
 She presented with a scoliosis of 27°.
-Over 5 months, the progression stopped and her scoliosis improved 15% in the long term(2)
+Over 5 months, the progression stopped and her scoliosis improved 15% in the long term.
+(2)

 Once the brain is reconnected to muscles and joints that haven’t been working well, the next step is to retrain the muscles and joints to function properly.
 As part of your treatment plan, we tailor an exercise program for you that specifically targets the muscles needing improvement.
 We’ve found that coupling your adjustments with a tailored exercise program produces changes seen in the short as well as the long term.

-Can chiropractic cure my scoliosis?
+Can a scoliosis chiropractor cure my scoliosis?

-What are my realistic expectations for managing scoliosis?
+Are my expectations realistic for managing scoliosis?